‘Southern Charm’ Stars, What Are Their Real Ages?

 Kathryn Calhoun Dennis, ten years Landon’s junior, who turned 25 in August, and is a South Carolina native.
 Dennis’ family name and legacy are noteworthy, as she has quite a few ancestors with ties to South Carolina and American history.

-“She’s [Kathryn] the granddaughter of long-time State Senator Rembert C. Dennis (known for opening a session of Congress with his uncanny turkey mating call) and a direct descendent of John C. Calhoun, Vice President of the United States under John Adams and Andrew Jackson and possessor of one of the most eccentric haircuts in American history.”
+“She’s [Kathryn] the granddaughter of long-time State Senator Rembert C. Dennis (known for opening a session of Congress with his uncanny turkey mating call) and a direct descendant of John C. Calhoun, Vice President of the United States under John Adams and Andrew Jackson and possessor of one of the most eccentric haircuts in American history.”

 Cameran Eubanks will be shown celebrating her 33rd birthday on season four of Southern Charm, says Reality Tea.
 The entire cast took a trip down to Key West to celebrate Cameran’s big day.
 Cast member Shep Rose posted a photo of the event on Instagram.